phorton1/Arduino-fridgeController/docs/design.md

   operational state.
 At 50 times per second, it is plenty accurate to detect and count the DIAG_DIODE blinking, and the instantaneous values can be visualized in the webUI Plot tab.
+- **CALIB_VOLTS_INV** - a calibration factor used in reporting the VOLT_INV value (FAN_DIODE+ pin as proxy for the inverter input voltage), set by measuring with a multi-meter during initial testing.
+- **CALIB_VOLTS_5V** - a calibration factor used in reporting the VOLT_5V value (buck convertor output), set by measuring with a multi-meter during initial testing.

 Note that SETPOINT_HIGH must be above SETPOINT_LOW by